You may not realize it, but there are many people willing to pay for your personal information and many people who are not afraid to break the law

 However, if your WiFi network isn’t secured by WPA2, you need to change your router’s security settings as soon as possible.
 Because each router is different, the exact steps vary from router to router.
 Generally, you need to:

-Every time you change your router’s security settings, use NetSpot’s Discover mode to verify that the settings have really been applied.
+Every time you change your router’s security settings, use NetSpot’s Inspector mode to verify that the settings have really been applied.
 Besides using WPA2 as your preferred wireless security standard, you also need to choose a strong WiFi password to prevent WiFi password hacks.
 These are some characteristics of a strong password:

 Learning how to hack WiFi passwords allows you to better evaluate whether your wireless network is vulnerable to modern cybersecurity threats.
 With free and easy-to-use WiFi analyzer apps such as NetSpot, you can discover the most obvious weaknesses in your cybersecurity defenses in a matter of seconds.